 A growing number of companies are looking for CMMS software vendors who can serve as long-term partners and solutions providers.
 Successfully deploying maintenance control software and fostering user adoption is no easy feat.
 Approximately 70% of CMMS deployments fail due to lack of management buy-in, proper planning and training.
 That’s why it’s important to work with a vendor who is committed to ensuring that you make the most of your investment.
 When selecting maintenance software, don’t treat it like a one-time purchase.
 Remember that choosing CMMS software is the gateway to a long-term relationship with a vendor.

 DPSI has been providing maintenance control software since 1986.
 Our offerings have continued to evolve over the years based on client feedback and market trends.
 We strive to offer robust and modern systems at a reasonable price.
-Most importantly, our Professional Services Team makes sure that each and every one of our clients fully utilizes their software to maximize their return-on-investment.
-For more information about our computer maintenance management system software and related services, please contact us today!
+Most importantly, our Professional Services Team makes sure that each and every one of our clients fully utilizes their software to maximize their return on investment.
+For more information about our computerized maintenance management software and related services, please contact us today!